unstructured

 - For installation with

-on Windows system, please refer to the documentation
+condaon Windows system, please refer to the documentation

-The following instructions are intended to help you get up and running using Docker to interact with unstructured
+The following instructions are intended to help you get up and running using Docker to interact with unstructured.

 See here if you don't already have docker installed on your machine.